 Sebastian Maniscalco, a stand-up comedian known for his physical comedy, Italian-American jokes and clean humor, may soon become a household name after hosting the ceremony on Aug.
 26. The choice of Maniscalco represents a new direction for the show, which has had only two hosts in the last four years, both pop stars (Miley Cyrus in 2015 and Katy Perry in 2017).

-With an upcoming role in the upcoming Martin Scorsese film The Irishman, Maniscalco’s star is quickly on the rise.
+With a role in the upcoming Martin Scorsese film The Irishman, Maniscalco’s star is quickly on the rise.
 Here’s everything to know about Sebastian Maniscalco, this year’s pick to host the MTV Video Music Awards.

 Who is Sebastian Maniscalco?

 Born in the suburbs of Chicago, Maniscalco, 46, is a stand-up comedian who got his start in the Los Angeles comedy scene.
 Though he’s been known in comic circles for a couple of decades and performed on Comedy Central as early as 2005, his fame has risen in the last few years, thanks to more exposure online, many sold-out live shows and two Netflix specials.

 While he may be less familiar to younger viewers (YouTubers the Dolan Twins beat the likes of Hart and Tiffany Haddish for Choice Comedian at this weekend’s Teen Choice Awards), many of Maniscalco’s stand-up routines have millions of views on YouTube.
 The comic counts Jerry Seinfeld among his fans and performs at iconic venues like the Colosseum at Caesars Palace in Las Vegas.
 His January run at New York City’s Madison Square Garden was the highest-grossing event of all time by a comedian in North America, according to Billboard, also selling “the most tickets in a weekend for any comedy engagement in the history of the Garden.”